philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 :ref:`How to build a ABM module?<How to build a ABM module?>` for more details.

 Following the "Inputs" setting, we will define agent objects created by certain agent classes (defined in ABM modules).
-For example, we create Barney agent using Pipe_AgType class.
-Under each agent object (e.g., Barney), it has three
+For example, we create PipeAgt agent using Pipe_AgType class.
+Under each agent object (e.g., PipeAgt), it has three
 sub-sections: "Attributes", "Inputs", and "Pars."

 **a) Inputs** are required information including "Piority", "Links", and "DMClass."